Payameno/Local-Hardhat-Games/README.md

 # Local Hardhat Games

-Let's work on our solidity skills while deploying against a local hardhat blockchain!
 Inside this repository you'll find 5 smart contracts labled `Game1` to `Game5`.
 The goal of each smart contract is to:

 1. Deploy it to our local hardhat network
 2. Send some transaction(s) to emit the Winner event!

 If you see the Winner event in the transaction receipt: congratulations, you're a winner!

-Let's talk about how to setup and run each game.
+How to setup and run each game:

 ## 1. Install Depedencies